CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 14a. Defining Classes/README.md

 ## Accessing Non-Static Data of the Class

 In "Creating and Using Objects", we have discussed how based on the "dot" operator we can access fields and to call the methods of a given class.
-Now, let’s recall how we use conventional non-static methods of a given class, i.e. the methods do not have the modifier `static` in theirs declaration.
+Now, let’s recall how we use conventional non-static methods of a given class, i.e. the methods do not have the modifier `static` in their declaration.

 E.g. let’s have the class `Dog` with the field `age`.
 To print the value of this field we need to create a `Dog` instance and access the field of this instance via a "dot" notation: